Artur Voskanyan

-Artur Voskanyan (Արթուր Ոսկանյան, born 13 August 1976) is an Armenian football coach and former player.
-He is the manager of the academy of Noravank.
+Artur Voskanyan (Արթուր Ոսկանյան, born 13 August 1976) is an Armenian football coach and former player who is the manager of the academy of Noravank.

 Club career

 Artur Voskanyan began his career in Zvartnots Echmiadzin, for which he played 11 games in his first season.
 At that time, he was still 17 years old.
 Zvartnots soon had a number of unsuccessful performances and soon became SKA-Arai Echmiadzin and was demoted from the Armenian Premier League to the Armenian First League.
 After leaving the club, Voskanyan moved to Van Yerevan.
 He managed to play only two seasons for Van, as the club was disbanded after the 1996–97 season.

 In 1998, Voskanyan joined Tsement Ararat.
 The club won the 1998 Armenian Premier League that season and also the 1998 Armenian Cup and 1998 Armenian Supercup.
 Voskanyan was given the Armenian Footballer of the Year award in 1998 by the Football Federation of Armenia.